 - Indian Rupee (INR) falls for a second day

-- US Dollar (USD) rises after retail sales slip
+- US Dollar (USD) rises after hawkish Fed commentary

-The US Dollar is rising across the board.
-The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.57% at the time of writing at 113.17, paring losses from yesterday.
-The USD is set to rise 0.3% across the week, its second straight week of gains.
+The US Dollar is rising against the Rupee but is holding steady versus its major peers.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.03% at the time of writing at 103.37, after gains in the previous session.